cmc-aau/hpc-docs/docs/software/conda.md

  - Use pip only after conda package installs
  - Use conda environments for isolation (Don't perform pip installs in the "root" environment)
  - Recreate the entire environment if changes are needed after pip packages have been installed
+ - Use `--no-cache-dir` with any `pip install` commands

-An install command would look like:
+After activating the conda environment an install command would look like the following:
 ```
 $ python3 -m pip install <package> --no-cache-dir
 ```